FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 To tackle the task of labelling the dataset, two approaches are considered: \textit{i)} manual annotation and \textit{ii)} semi-automatic methods based on Active Learning (AL).
 Manual annotation is the conventional approach to dataset labelling, as done in AudioSet \cite{gemmeke2017audio} or ImageNet \cite{deng2009imagenet}.
-While this option is very laborious and time consuming, when done properly, we believe it leads to more reliable results than involving automatic methods in the annotation loop.
+While this option is laborious and time consuming, when done properly, we believe it leads to more reliable results than involving automatic methods in the annotation loop.
 As an alternative, AL aims at maximizing performance with limited labelling budget by selecting the most informative data for the model to learn.
 Usually, AL is based on an iterative process involving humans in the loop where automatic methods select the samples to annotate.
 Often, portions of unlabeled data are automatically labelled via propagation of human-provided labels to similar examples, or with semi-supervised learning approaches.
 Recent works studying AL for SER \cite{han2016semi,wang2019active,shuyang2018active,zhao2020active} report reduced annotation effort with good performance which, in principle, makes AL appealing for dataset creation.
-However, these works focus on recognition tasks that are much simpler than ours, and extending the methods to such a large vocabulary setting is considered out of the scope of this work (albeit an interesting topic for future research).
-An overview of the applicability of AL for SER is provided in Appendix \ref{app:al}.
+However, these works focus on recognition tasks with less than a dozen classes, and most of them deal with single-label classification and use pre-labeled datasets, where the human annotation step is simulated by a simple assignment of the existing ground truth.
+Extending the methods to a setting like ours is considered out of the scope of this work (albeit an interesting topic for future research).